happy-coco/macowly/README.md

 # First React web application

-This project was part of the Codecademy course "Full Stack Engineering"
+This project was part of the Codecademy course "Full Stack Engineering".

 ## Purpose of the project